ansible/ansible/docs/docsite/rst/user_guide/intro_adhoc.rst

 .. code-block:: bash

-    $ ansible all -m user -a "name=foo password=<crypted password here>"
+    $ ansible all -m ansible.builtin.user -a "name=foo password=<crypted password here>"

-    $ ansible all -m user -a "name=foo state=absent"
+    $ ansible all -m ansible.builtin.user -a "name=foo state=absent"

-See the :ref:`user <user_module>` module documentation for details on all of the available options, including how to manipulate groups and group membership.
+See the :ref:`ansible.builtin.user <user_module>` module documentation for details on all of the available options, including how to manipulate groups and group membership.

 .. _managing_services: